Aliases for CYP2A13 Gene

 GeneCards Summary for CYP2A13 Gene

 CYP2A13 (Cytochrome P450 Family 2 Subfamily A Member 13) is a Protein Coding gene.
-Diseases associated with CYP2A13 include Acetaminophen Metabolism.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Acetaminophen Pathway (therapeutic doses), Pharmacokinetics.
+Diseases associated with CYP2A13 include Acetaminophen Metabolism and Distal Muscular Dystrophy With Anterior Tibial Onset.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Drug metabolism - cytochrome P450.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP2A6.

 UniProtKB/Swiss-Prot Summary for CYP2A13 Gene

 Exhibits a coumarin 7-hydroxylase activity.
 Active in the metabolic activation of hexamethylphosphoramide, N,N-dimethylaniline, 2'-methoxyacetophenone, N-nitrosomethylphenylamine, and the tobacco-specific carcinogen, 4-(methylnitrosamino)-1-(3-pyridyl)-1-butanone.
 Possesses phenacetin O-deethylation activity.